A Selection of Past meeting summaries:

 February 2015: R. Jeffrey Dunn, Reid Fisher, and Christopher Hitchcock talked about the Geotechnical Engineering and Engineering Geology Services provided following the Rim Fire near Yosemite.

 January 2015: This month’s meeting featured Julien Cohen-Waeber, who spoke about the GEER Response to the South Napa Earthquake.
-The GEER report can be downloaded here.

 October 2014: AEG President Ken Fergason discussed the latest in AEG happenings, including the Governance Restructure as well as his work on the Hoover Dam Bypass Bridge project, performing a Geotechnical Field Investigation using climbing and rappelling gear in 120+ degree heat.